Suggestions for Current and Prospective Graduate Students

 4.0 Other information

-A great reference for deciding whether a Master's degree
+A good reference for deciding whether a Master's degree

 or Ph.D. degree is right for you and discerning what kind